VIOLENCE-2 排华暴力事件-2

 The City Council could have chosen a more appropriate name than "Reconciliation Park," implying as it does that both sides were at fault -- presumably, the white Tacomans for driving the Chinese out and the Chinese either for causing the whites to drive them out or for failing to forgive them afterward.

 As of now, 2011, no one seems to be objecting to the name.
 We do not quite understand why.
 But it seems to us to be in character with earlier efforts by Tacomans to absolve themselves of guilt.
 In recent years they have no longer tried to excuse their predecessors' actions.
-And yet they still seem to find it hard to accept that those actions were as one-sidedly vile and demeaning to the city as they seem to non-Tacomans.
+And yet they still seem to find it hard to accept that those actions were as one-sidedly demeaning to the city as they seem to non-Tacomans.

 Reference: the Chinese Reconciliation Project's website, www.crpftacoma.org/; see also the maps at Tim Greyhavens' http://www.what-you-see.com/washington/Map_of_the_Tacoma_Anti-Chinese_Riot.pdf